Fact-checking night 1 of the Republican National Convention

 North Carolina gubernatorial candidate’s economic claims

 Lt.
-Gov. Mark Robinson of North Carolina, now running for governor, made a series of economic claims in his speech at the Republican National Convention on Monday.
+Gov. Mark Robinson of North Carolina, now running for governor, made a series of economic claims in his speech.
 One about the Biden era was misleading, while another about the Trump era touted pre-pandemic statistics without acknowledging that when Trump left office the economy was in much worse shape.

-Robinson said that under President Joe Biden’s administration, “grocery prices have skyrocketed, and gas has nearly doubled.”
+Robinson said that under Biden’s administration, “grocery prices have skyrocketed, and gas has nearly doubled.”

 Facts First: It is true that grocery prices have jumped by over 20% since Biden was sworn in, but gas prices aren’t double what they were when he took office.